Skip to content

 How It Works

-2. Follow-up searches — up to 3 additional queries for related concepts found in pass 1
+3. Follow-up searches — up to 3 additional queries for related concepts found in the earlier passes

-4. Synthesis — combines all unique entries into a structured narrative
+6. Synthesis — combines all unique entries into a structured narrative with inline citations

 If fewer than 2 entries are found, falls back to a standard /recall-style display.